 Alumni Association Achievement Awards

-Congratulations to our 2103 recipients, who will be recognized at a reception on October 24 in Saskatoon.
+Congratulations to our 2013 recipients, who were recognized at a reception on October 24 in Saskatoon.

 Thank you to the following event sponsors

 The Hon.
 Charles (Charlie) Mayer, P.C.
 (BSA’64) for his lifetime of commitment and contributions to the agricultural industry in Canada as a public servant.

 Elected member of Parliament in 1979, Mayer served in the House of Commons for 15 years and was a member of cabinet for nine years as Minister of Agriculture, Minister of Western Economic Diversification, Minister of State for Grains and Oilseeds, and Minister of State for the Canadian Wheat Board.

 Mayer was a Canadian representative during negotiations for the General Agreement on Tariffs and Trade (GATT).
 He was also involved in the agricultural components during negotiations of the Canada – United States Free Trade Agreement.

 Throughout his political career, Mayer worked tirelessly to ensure the viability and diversification of the rural economy.
 He was an advocate of value-added processing and increased control of the producers in the marketing of their products.
 During the drought in Western Canada during the mid-1980s, he was